ereedsanchez/AI-Critters-STEP-2024/README.md

 # STEP Summer 2024 : AI-Critters
-Let's learn about AI and computer vision through building cameras and detecting animals.
+Let's learn about AI computer vision through building cameras and detecting animals at the Bronx Community College Campus

 #### Resources
 - [ai-4-all.org](https://ai-4-all.org/resources/)